askanexpert/slack-bot/README.md

 ### Tutorials
 - Install the app on workspace only through htttps://<app-name>.localtunnel.me/login and not through slack interface
-- Setup Oauth Redirect URI in OAuth and Permissions Section of the Slack API Web interface
+- Setup Oauth Redirect URI in OAuth and Permissions Section of the Slack API Web Interface
+- In case the URL for localtunnel changes, change it in OAuth and Permissions in Slack API Web Interface

 # Pending Tasks
 - [ ] UI for Wallet Dashboard on Web